December 2015 was easily the mildest December on record. The mean of 7.8 degC at Durham was 3.9 degC above average.

-Storms propelled by the jet stream were mainly to blame, it says, with contributions from the El Nino weather phenomenon and man-made climate change.
+Storms propelled by the raging Atlantic jet-stream were mainly to blame, with contributions from the Pacific El Nino weather phenomenon and man-made climate change probably contributing further.

 Numerous species of plants flowered months early, believing it to already be Spring.
 There were 4 nights when the temperature remained above 10 degC.